phenotypic/WiFiCrackPy/README.md

 ## Compatibility issues

 - `zizzania` has the ability to send deauthentication frames to force a handshake.
 This feature is disabled by default as there are major compatibility issues with newer Macs (~2018 onwards)
-- `hashcat` currently has major compatibility issues with Apple silicon Macs.
-Cracking may not be possible on these Macs so you can use the manual option to export the capture

 ## Usage